Executive Functioning in Children: Why Your Child Struggles to Focus, Follow Instructions, and Finish Tasks

 Signs of Executive Functioning Challenges in Children

-Children with executive function challenges may show some of the following signs:
+Children with executive functioning challenges may show some of the following patterns:

-Appearing easily distracted or overwhelmed when tasks are complex.
+Becoming easily distracted or overwhelmed by multi-step tasks

 How to Support a Child with Executive Functioning Challenges